dalilasabit/rlac/_posts/2026-05-10-assignment3.md

 ### Analysis

 "Native" in this corpus is not a spatial word meaning "belonging to a place."
 It is a colonial category.
-The semantic neighborhood is overwhelmingly made up of real-world imperial geographies and ethnic labels: *Morocco, Senegalese, Bohemian, Altaic, Phoenician, Waziri, Spanish, Aryans.* These are not invented planets or fictional civilizations.
-They are actual places and peoples that nineteenth and early twentieth century colonial literature wrote about constantly.
+The semantic neighborhood is made up of real-world imperial geographies and ethnic labels: *Morocco, Senegalese, Bohemian, Altaic, Phoenician, Waziri, Spanish, Aryans.* These are not invented planets or fictional civilizations.
+They are actual places and people that nineteenth and early twentieth century colonial literature wrote about constantly.

 *Waziri* is directly traceable to Edgar Rice Burroughs' Tarzan series, where the Waziri are an African tribe allied with Tarzan.
 The presence of this word here tells you something about which texts are shaping the semantic neighborhood of "native" most strongly.